-Free Nature Studies: Our Wonderful World – Lesson VI: The Honey Bee
+Free Nature Studies: The Honey Bee

 Compared to some of the other lessons, this one contains a lot of information!
 You might want to break it up into two lessons, if you have the time.
+The honey bee’s role in pollination is covered in a later lesson on plants.

 Suggestions